 Sometimes life in London becomes a little too much to bare; there is only so many armpit-to-face scenarios that one can take before feeling the need to flee to the countryside.
 But a woodland escape need not to be a far-flung, far-fetched plan, there are plenty of glorious outdoorsy adventures to be had right on the Capital’s doorstep.
+In my series of easy day trips from London, here’s the Devil’s Punch Bowl, Surrey.

 The Devil’s Punch Bowl, a National Trust site located in Hindshead, Surrey, is the perfect place to fill your lungs full of fresh air, rather than the fumes of the 188 bus.
 By car, it is around three-quarters of an hour from London and parking is available either through the National Trust (for a fee) or free on Gorse Hill.
 By public transport, a 45 minute train from Waterloo will take you to Haslemere station, where there are regular buses into Hindhead.